real-MaRs/Simple-Game-Java/README.md

 Making a simple game in java.
+WIP.